What is an Electrical Connector?

 3. Contact Body

-The shielding ring ensures 360° electromagnetic interference shielding.
+A shielding ring or spring fingers are often used to ensure 360° electromagnetic interference (EMI) shielding.

 IV Electrical Connector Parameters